mdavezac/LaDa/sphinx-doc/source/userguide/vasp/extract.rst

 Extracting results from *many* calculations, and plotting stuff
 ---------------------------------------------------------------

-LaDa arranges all calculations within directories, with a single VASP calculation per sub-directory.
+Pylada arranges all calculations within directories, with a single VASP calculation per sub-directory.
 It can be expedient to extract simultaneously all the results contained within a directory and its subdirectories.
 One approach is to use :ref:`jobfolders <jobfolder_ug>` and the :ref:`ipython